Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Formalism

+Employing the definition of the generating function $\hat{M}(e^{i \theta})$, the mean first detection recurrence time for initial state $|\psi_0\rangle$ is given by~\cite{Bourgain2014}:

+Eq. (\ref{eq03}) gives the mean recurrence time for a specific initial state $\ket{\psi_0}$.
+For example, we plot $\langle n \rangle$ versus $\tau$ for different $\ket{\psi_0}$ in Fig. \ref{fig1}(A) and Fig. \ref{fig1}(B) for the Heisenberg model, and as mentioned $\langle n \rangle$ can exhibit a range of behaviors from chaotic-like, to a constant with pointwise resonances, or the trivial behavior $\langle n \rangle=1$.

+Next, we calculate the ensemble mean recurrence time $ \overline{n} $, which involves averaging over all possible initial recurrence states.
+By definition, the ensemble average recurrence time is expressed as:

+where $\langle n\rangle_{\mid \uparrow, b \rangle }$ is the mean recurrence time for the recurrence initial state $|\psi_0\rangle = \mid\uparrow, b\rangle$.
+While we often employ product states for convenience, the linearity of the formulation ensures that the result is basis-independent.
+Consequently, the fractionally quantized value is basis independent, as demonstrated in Fig. \ref{fig1}(C) using entangled initial states and by comparison with product initial states in Fig. \ref{fig1}(A).
+Using Eqs. (\ref{eq03}) and (\ref{eqn2}), the ensemble mean recurrence time, averaged over the bath states, is

-where the $b$ stands for bath.
-In the denominator, we have $2^{N-1}$ which is the number of states of bath spins.
-This is our $q$, hence for $N=4$ we have in Fig. \ref{fig1}(b) $q=8$ while in Fig. \ref{fig1}(d) $N=6$ and $q=32$.
-Eq. (\ref{eq04}) contains a bath trace, since we sum matrix elements over all the $2^{N-1}$ bath states.
-It was shown, in a more general context~\cite{Bourgain2014}, that this trace can be replaced by
+The value of $q$ is thus the denominator $2^{N-1}$, hence for $N=4$ we have in Fig. \ref{fig1}(B) $q=8$ while in Fig. \ref{fig1}(E) $N=6$ and $q=32$.
+Eq. (\ref{eq04}) includes a trace over the bath states, since we sum matrix elements over all the $2^{N-1}$ bath states.
+We can rewrite this as:

+From Eq.~(\ref{eq04}), the summation extends only over the states \(\ket{\uparrow, b}\).
+Here, however, one traces over all possible states.
+This works because of \(D^{\uparrow}\) in the generating operator, as specified in Eq.~(\ref{eq02}).
+In evaluating the trace, the remaining states \(\ket{\downarrow, b}\) contribute nothing and thus yield zero.
+Consequently, it is valid to interpret this partial summation as the \(\mathrm{Tr}\) of the generating operator.